 Warm Up for Success

-When warming up a horse who tends to get strong before the stadium phase, Will suggested riding one to two long, straight approaches to establish rhythm and then riding the rest of the warm-up jumps off a turn.
+When warming up a horse who tends to get strong before the stadium phase, he suggested riding one to two long, straight approaches to establish rhythm and then riding the rest of the warm-up jumps off a turn.
 Approaches off a turn allow the rider to ask the horse to wait more easily than off a straight approach, encouraging the horse to listen to the rider instead of barreling over the jump.
 “When you don’t like the distance you see, wait for the right one.
-That’s the beauty of jumping off a turn,” he said.
+That’s the beauty of jumping off a turn,” Coleman noted.

 Slow It Down

-After walking over the fence a few times, the rider trotted the fence (“not a dressage trot, just a piddly little trot,” Will said) until she was ready to attempt the fence at a relaxed canter.
-By jumping the fence at slower gaits, the rider was able to “realize maybe the jump didn’t need to be such a big event,” Will said.
+After walking over the fence a few times, the rider trotted the fence (“not a dressage trot, just a piddly little trot,” Coleman said) until she was ready to attempt the fence at a relaxed canter.
+By jumping the fence at slower gaits, the rider was able to “realize maybe the jump didn’t need to be such a big event,” he said.

-After having riders work over single fences, Will set up a course, which more excitable horses trotted.
-“If you’re not at a place where a course can be done with precision and control, I mix in trot.”
+After having riders work over single fences, Coleman set up a course, which more excitable horses trotted.
+“If you’re not at a place where a course can be done with precision and control, I mix in the trot.”

 Be Flexible with XC Rein Length

 Riders left the clinic with new insights and tools for clear and fair riding.
-This will help a rider earn ribbons in competition but, more importantly, it is something horses deserve, Will said.
+This will help a rider earn ribbons in competition but, more importantly, it’s something horses deserve, Coleman said.
 “Horses are rewarded by good riding.
 I think they’ve earned that.”

 This article originally appeared in the October 2014 issue of Practical Horseman.